Oops. Seems I accidentally pressed the RETURN key on the Headline a bit too soon. My bad. What I meant to write was:

 “Of course, Brad.
 Everyone knows that.”

 I once went to a minor league ball game in which they gave out free Groucho Marx nose glasses to every fan (true).
-Personally, I thought the Florida Marlins’ idea for Vuvuzela Night from a couple years ago was a brilliant move.
+Personally, I thought the Florida Marlins’ idea for Vuvuzela Night from a few years ago was a brilliant move.
 (Click here to listen to all the fun – and be sure to turn up your speakers for the full fun effect).
 But perhaps the Lebanon Pretzel Eaters (I swear I’m not making up that name) might have missed the mark with their Garter Snake Night., which resulted in an unexpected stampede.
 Probably should have thought that one through a bit longer.

 The Infield Fly Rule – Will SOMEONE please explain it to us?
 Sorry.
 Can’t help you there.
 Even scientists and academics are at a loss to explain what it is or why it was created.